Daily AI News

 Key Takeaways

-- Thales/S&P Global report found only 34% of organizations know where their data is
+- Only 34% of organizations know where all their data resides

 Resources